rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 ...
 ```

-Now you might want to add abstractions over the core behavior to make it more ergonomic.
+Now you might want to add extra abstractions over the core behavior to make it more
+ergonomic.
 Here's a [pointer]!

 ## References